AmnonSkladman/MyPlanet_Pathways/README.md

-# MyPlanet_Pathways
+# MyPlanet - The Pathways Project

 # Members
+Amnon S.
+Derrek C.
+Mandy C.
-Amnon, Derrek, Mandy, Marco
+Marco B.

 # Purpose
 System to filter and organize excel data.
 Data has to be relational, but non-destructive.